-Analysis | The trend that helps explain why the economy is still in trouble -- and the recovery is uneven
+Analysis | The trend that helps explain why the economy is still in trouble — and the recovery is uneven

 Coronavirus cases are rising again, driving people to stay home again regardless of whether a formal “lockdown” is in place or not.
 Workman also blames Congress for not passing another round of stimulus.

 Workman says his restaurant’s business was better in May and June when the federal government mailed out $160 million stimulus checks and unemployment payments were several hundred dollars higher than they are now, giving people more money to spend.
-He plans to close Kountry Cookin in the spring if there’s no turnaround.
+He plans to close Kountry Cookin’ in the spring if there’s no turnaround.

-The economy is set to be hit by two powerful forces through the end of the year: Rising coronavirus cases and dwindling government support.
+The economy is set to be hit by two powerful forces through the end of the year: rising coronavirus cases and dwindling government support.
 Nearly 13 million Americans are actively looking for work.

 “The resurgence of the pandemic without an increase in policy support will deal yet another blow to businesses engaged in high-touch services,” wrote Moody’s Investors Service Vice President Madhavi Bokil in a note to clients.
 “Some of these firms may never recover, leaving a large number of people out of a job for an extended period.”